configcat/docs/website/docs/sdk-reference/dotnet.md

 client.SetDefaultUser(new User(identifier: "john@example.com"));
 ```

-Whenever the evaluation methods like `GetValue()`, `GetValueAsync()`, etc. are called without an explicit user object parameter, the SDK will automatically use the default user as a user object.
+Whenever the evaluation methods like `GetValue()`, `GetValueAsync()`, etc. are called without an explicit `user` parameter, the SDK will automatically use the default user as a User Object.

 ```csharp
 var user = new User(identifier: "john@example.com");